 Ease of Setup

-It took us 14:45 minutes to put the Hamax together; this is the second longest time next to the Thule Chariot Cross 2 which took close to 16 minutes.
+It took us 14:45 minutes to put the Hamax together; this is one of the longest assembly times in the group.

 This jogger requires a screwdriver to assemble and adding the jogging kit adds about 4 minutes to the overall time.
 The manual is confusing with the written instructions and pictures in different locations, and the assembly instructions are out of order from how you would logically put it together.
 The wheel guards are difficult to install as you have to screw them on from inside the cabin and the front edge of the seat gets in the way.

-The Hamax earned a 6 of 10 in the maneuverability metric.
-This level of performance is not as good as the dedicated jogging style strollers (even the fixed wheel options) in part perhaps to its overall larger footprint and weight.
+The Hamax is not the most maneuverable option with the jogging wheel in place.
+This level of performance is not as good as the dedicated jogging style strollers (even the fixed wheel options) in part due to its overall larger footprint and weight.

 The suspension is good, and the seat is well padded for overall passenger comfort.
-We think the suspension could be a little stiffer, but it isn't bad as is.
+We think the suspension could be a little stiffer, but it isn't bad and passengers should be comfortable enough to ride without complaint.

 Weight and Folded Size

-Because it is relatively large and heavy, the Hamax earns a 2 of 10 for weight and folded size.
+The Hamax is relatively large and heavy.
 Even when folded the Hamax is still on the large side and removing the wheels doesn't help as much as you hope.

-The Hamax weighs about 39 lbs making it the heaviest option in the group, even compared to the Thule Chariot Cross 2 which is only around 33 lbs.
-It is 30,090 cubic inches when folded, which is also the second largest with only the Thule Cross Chariot 2 taking up more space.
-This product requires additional space to stow it and the ability to lift heavier things to pick it up.
+The Hamax weighs about 39 lbs making it one of the heaviest option in the group.
+It is 30,090 cubic inches when folded, which is also one of the largest.
+This product requires additional space to stow and the ability to lift heavier things to carry it.

 - Outback Led light 2 pack — This pack includes a red and a white LED light attachment for the front and back of your Outback to make me more visible in low light conditions.
 These lights are especially handy when using your child carrier as a bike trailer at night.